 - you can't pronounce someone is weight-recovered just because they've reached a predicted goal weight: if they still have issues with their physical or mental state, there is uncertainty on whether more weight, more work, or more time are needed.

 - how you'll need to experiment with weight and time if your child is 'stuck'

 My overall message will be for you to focus on the work of recovery without seeking precision regarding goal weight: you'll only know you have weight recovery when you're seeing your child is well, both in their physical and their mental state.

 Why does weight matter?

 A healthy weight is necessary for recovery from an eating disorder.
 Without a healthy weight, the eating disorder will stay.
-A healthy weight is necessary for the wellbeing of the body, the brain, and the mind.
+A healthy weight and body composition are necessary for the wellbeing of the body, the brain, and the mind.

 "Attainment of appropriate body weight in anorexia nervosa is a critical element of full recovery.
 A person can be insightful, motivated, successful, and doing better than they were before, but unless they have achieved full weight restoration, they remain at medical and psychological risk and aren’t well.
 This is pretty well accepted."Dr Jennifer Gaudiani, internist and expert on the medical complications of eating disorders, in 'Weight goals in anorexia nervosa treatment'

 "[Insufficiently high] BMI at the end of treatment is a predictor of relapse"Frostad et al (2022) – from review of almost 1400 anorexia patients